Master of Pharmacy (coursework) (extended)

 - 51310 Graduate Diploma in Pharmaceutical Science (60 points)

-(2) A student who withdraws from the Master of Pharmacy course before completing it, but successfully completes all the units offered in the first academic year of the Masters of Pharmacy (51500) course (to a total value of 60pts), may apply to the Faculty to be awarded the Graduate Diploma in Pharmaceutical Science.
+(2) A student who withdraws from the Master of Pharmacy course before completing it, but successfully completes units offered in the Master of Pharmacy to a total value of 60 points, may apply to the Faculty to be awarded the Graduate Diploma in Pharmaceutical Science.

 (2) Units must be selected in accordance with the course structure, as set out in these rules.